The

 as receive required safety instruction, before we will allow you to

-fire a musket in line.
-You will be considered a "recruit" for one full
+You will be considered a "recruit" for one

 year of fielding with us; a year during which we will observe you to